 OVH recognised the need for a modern system to manage the jobs.
 As Paul Broadbent, Operational Director, said, “It is extremely difficult to track and monitor [40,000 jobs] in a paper-based or spreadsheet form…we recognised the need to implement an IT system to manage workflows and produce the data we needed.”

-They needed a system that would bring everything together in one place, provide processes and workflows to help deliver a better service, and improve communication between the call centre, their field workers and customers.
+They needed a self-configurable system that would bring everything together in one place, provide processes and workflows to help deliver a better service, and improve communication between the call centre, their field workers and customers.

 A successful DLO